 4) Wrong Renovations

-Contrary to popular belief not all renovations will increase a home’s value.
-In fact, getting the wrong renovations will decrease it.
+Contrary to popular belief, not all renovations will increase a home’s value.
+In fact, getting the wrong renovations can actually decrease this value.
 For instance, even if you spend $20,000 on a pool, this could actually decrease the home’s overall appeal because most people do not want to deal with the hassles of maintaining and spending additional funds on a pool.
+Think carefully before making any additional renovations, and even consider removing previous renovations that could hurt your home’s value.